r-pufky/docs/docs/media/plex/README.md

 !!! example "Migrated to ansible collection"
     Use [r_pufky.media.plex][a].

+!!! tip
+    * The UID/GID should be set to a user/group that have access to your media.
+      All media clients should run under the same user to run correctly.
+    * Map your media directly to where it was before to prevent needing to modify any libraries.
+This should be **read-only**.

 ## New Setup
 A new plex install (or one requiring a new access token after revocation)